nickbotica/euroNAT/README.md

 So it'll continue to work as long as the site keeps the same URL, and doesn't change the way data is presented too much.
 I've added error messages that should provide enough information to narrow down any problems that arise.

 ### Waypoints
 The way euroNAT gets the waypoint coordinates has changed from previous versions.
-The last version used a website that doesn't exist anymore - I want to move away from relying on websites as much as possible.
+The last version used a website that doesn't exist anymore - I want to move away from relying on external content as much as possible.

-euroNAT will first check for the waypoint in waypoints.txt located in the same folder as the euroNAT.dll.
-This is a small lookup file that only contains the waypoints used in a North Atlantic Track.
-This means the plugin starts fast!
+euroNAT will first check for the waypoint in waypoints.txt located in the same folder as the euroNAT.dll file.
+This is a small lookup file that only contains the waypoints that have been previously used in a North Atlantic Track.
+This helps the plugin start fast.

-If the waypoint name is not found in waypoints.txt, it'll look for an ISEC.txt file in the same directory as the euroNAT.dll.
+If the waypoint name is not found in waypoints.txt, it'll look for an ISEC.txt file in the same directory as the euroNAT.dll file.
 An old version of ISEC.txt can be found the Documents\EuroScope\DataFiles folder.
-Or in the FSNavigator AIRAC from Navigraph or Aerosoft.
+Otherwise purchase the FSNavigator AIRAC from Navigraph or Aerosoft and extract it from there.

-If euroNAT finds the waypoint in the ISEC.txt file it'll also add it to waypoints.txt for the next time it starts.
+If euroNAT finds the waypoint in the ISEC.txt file it'll also add it to waypoints.txt for quick access next time.

 ## Screenshots